Program overview

 Program Structure

-The Electrical: Construction program is structured to be completed within one academic year of full-time study.
-The program includes a blend of theoretical knowledge and practical skills, ensuring that students are well-prepared for the demands of the electrical trade.
+The Electrical: Construction program is designed to be completed within one academic year of full-time study.
+This program offers a comprehensive curriculum that prepares students for a successful career in the electrical field.
 Key features of the program structure include:

-• Hands-on training in electrical systems design, installation, and operation.
+• Hands-on training to develop practical skills in electrical systems.

-• Emphasis on safety practices and adherence to industry standards.
+• Emphasis on safety and adherence to industry standards.

 • Access to a connected learning environment with technology requirements to support learning.